KreatureFX/KreatureFX/README.md

 - 👋 Hello there, I’m still a newbie over here

-- ⚡ ***I’m interested in Social Media Managing, Web Development, 3D modelling and Machine Learning***
+- ⚡ ***I’m interested in Digital Marketing, Web Development, Cloud Architecture and Machine Learning***

 - 🌱 *I’m currently learning new ways to survive with this 60's soul*